Marilyn Mower marvels at the all-round star quality of Savannah, the 83.5 metre Feadship blockbuster superyacht...

-Savannah is the superyacht industry’s Ben-Hur: an awards magnet that cannot stop picking up silverware.
+Savannah is the superyacht industry’s Ben-Hur: an awards magnet that couldn't stop picking up silverware.
 The 83.5 metre Feadship trails the 1959 epic’s 11 Oscars, but she isn’t a million miles behind.
-She won three ShowBoats Design Awards in February, a World Superyacht Award for her category in May and the big one: Motor Yacht of the Year.
+In 2015, she scooped three ShowBoats Design Awards, a World Superyacht Award in her category and the coveted Motor Yacht of the Year award.

 Savannah was a skeleton the first time I laid eyes on her – in build at Feadship’s Aalsmeer shipyard.
 Build captain Ted McCumber had invited me to see the project that was codenamed Monkey Business, so-called for the inventiveness of her propulsion package and other non-traditional features.